dayoonkwon/BioAge/README.md

 #pull table
 table3$table
 ```

 <img src="vignettes/table3.png" width="100%" />

 ``` r
 #pull number of observations
 table3$n
 ```

 <img src="vignettes/table3.1.png" width="100%" />

+## Step 3: Score new data

+The projection dataset is the Health and Retirement Study (HRS), which
+has identical biomarkers, and was previously cleanded.
+I train in the
+NHANES 3 and project biological aging measures into the HRS by using the
+`hd_calc`, `kdm_calc`, and `phenoage_calc` function of the `BioAge`
+package.